-When he and I started dating so many moons ago, he was a welder.
+When my husband and I started dating so many moons ago, he was a welder.
 One night when we were talking about our respective careers, he said to me, “I like welding.
 I don’t think I could be a supervisor like my boss.
 That would be too boring!”
 And, given the place he was at with his life, he was absolutely right.

 Fast forward a half dozen or so years, and I started noticing a change in my husband.
 His monologues about work were becoming peppered with stories of managerial mishaps, followed by “If I was the supervisor…” and details of what he would do differently.